vikiaseschool/nba-predictor/README.md

 ## Use of AI

 I used ChatGpt and Github copilot extension.
-Some parts (I think like 10-20%) of my code are optimalized by AI, usually when operating with large datasets or model training optimalization.
+Some parts (I think like 10-20%) of my code are optimalized by AI, usually when operating with large datasets, model training optimalization or some GUI optimalization.
 Also some comments or code parts are upgraded by AI to make the code readable and structuable, but it is a minority of the code.

 ## Overview